-It is alleged/verified that child has been abandoned in a residential placement.
+It is alleged/verified that child has been "deserted" in a residential placement.
 Caregiver refuses or is unable to resume caring for the child.

-C Child Abandoned from Another Jurisdiction
+C Child "Deserted" from Another Jurisdiction

-It is alleged/verified that the child has been deserted/abandoned by his caregiver or guardian and is unaccompanied in a jurisdiction from outside of his/her home community, province or country.
+It is alleged/verified that the child has been "deserted" by his caregiver or guardian and is unaccompanied in a jurisdiction from outside of their home community, province or country.
 There may be a caregiving plan, but the plan is not adequate to meet the child's safety and basic needs.